iamdtang/skaterdav85.github.io/_posts/2018-09-25-what's-new-with-components-as-of-ember-3.4.md

 The `data-test` attribute will automatically be set as an HTML data attribute on the component's element.
 No need for `attributeBindings` here!

-We can even use single world component names with angle bracket invocation!
+We can even use single word component names with angle bracket invocation!
 However, this doesn't work when generating a component via Ember CLI at the moment.
 We can get around this by generating a component with a hyphen and then renaming it to a single word.

 If your app isn't on Ember 3.4 or above, you can install the [`ember-angle-bracket-invocation-polyfill`](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill), which allows you to use angle bracket invocation all the way back to Ember 2.12.